 2. Course Structure

-• ACCA: More specialized in the field of finance and accounting, including topics such as audit, tax, and financial management.
+- ACCA: More specialized in finance and accounting, including topics such as audit, tax, and financial management.

 3. Career Opportunities

-• ACCA Careers: Roles in financial accounting, audit, financial management, consulting, and taxation.
+- ACCA Careers: Roles in financial accounting, financial management, consulting, and taxation.

 4. Professional Growth

-• CS: It is more growth oriented on the corporate structures in areas of legality and compliance.
-Thus, it more apt for a person interested in corporate law and governance.
+- CS: It is more growth-oriented in the corporate structures regarding legality and compliance.
+Thus, it is more apt for a person interested in corporate law and governance.

 5. Salary Prospects